Types of cracks in your home

 Different types of cracks:

-Vertical cracks — these kinds of small cracks often appear in plastered walls in new properties.
+These kinds of small cracks often appear in plastered walls in new properties.
 They can happen when the plaster expands in humidity and shrinks as it dries.
-Instead of filling and repainting them straight away, you should wait a while before filling the cracks and repainting, as more could appear.
-If vertical cracks are wider than 0.5cm, there could be a more serious cause, which should be investigated.

-Horizontal cracks — these could be the result of structural movement.
+These could be the result of structural movement.
 These sorts of foundation problems should be taken seriously.

-Diagonal cracks — these are also known as stair-step cracks, like a set of stairs going along your wall.
+These are also known as stair-step cracks, like a set of stairs going along your wall.
 They could be a sign of structural movement.
 Take them seriously.

 Some diagonal cracks around door frames and windows can appear because the lintel above is missing, weak or badly installed.
 It’s best to get expert help to determine the cause of the problem.

-Ceiling cracks — these could be caused by several things, including plaster shrinkage, damp and structural movement.
-Because of this, it’s best to have it inspected by a professional.
 Repairing a drywall ceiling isn’t as easy as repairing a crack in an internal wall, so you should consider getting a professional to repair it to a good standard.

 How can I prevent cracks in my walls?